HackBulgaria/Algo-1/week8/1-K-Paths/README.md

 # K Paths

-Implement a program which finds all possible paths with K edges that connect to vertices in a graph.
+Implement a program which finds all possible paths with K edges that connect to vertices in a directed acyclic graph.

 ## Input